Overly's Country Christmas display endures as holiday staple in Mt. Pleasant Township

 Overly's has been part of Jane Feightner's life since her childhood, when she and her family viewed the display at its original location — founder Harry Overly's yard near Armbrust — starting in 1956.
 She said she and her husband became volunteers at the attraction more than 20 years ago “to give back to the community.
 We're just trying to do our part.
 It's hard to get volunteers, especially at Christmastime.”

-While volunteers are vital to keep Overly's operating, Executive Director Stephanie Tomasic said the attraction also has developed partnerships to spread the holiday spirit.
+While volunteers are vital to keep Overly's operating, Executive Director Stephanie Tomasic said the attraction has developed partnerships to spread the holiday spirit.
 “It's about being part of the community,” she said.

-Overly's Family Moments program allows children from low-income households or with life-threatening illnesses to enjoy the lights display at no charge.
+Overly's Family Moments program allows children from low-income households or with life-threatening illnesses to enjoy the light display at no charge.
 Overly's also collects toys, nonperishable pantry items and dry pet food and cat litter for distribution through other local charitable groups.

 The Feightners initially helped count admission receipts.
 Charlie, a retired local bank officer, later switched to accepting payment from the carloads of visitors who enter the attraction and, as part of his community service with the local Kiwanis club, performs a similar function during the county fair that occupies the site one week each August.